 - 1. Each student-athlete can participate in four seasons of any given sport.
 The student-athlete has 10 full-time semesters of attendance in which to complete her four seasons.
 A full-time semester is utilized when the student-athlete is enrolled in a full time load and attends the first day of classes.
 Semesters of participation are tracked by the Athletic Director's office with assistance from the Registrar's Office.
 Eligibility is based on the number of semesters in college and includes semesters at other institutions. - a.
-Full-time status is required to participate (full time in fall or spring term is 12 semester hours. - b.
+Full-time status is required to participate (full time in fall or spring term is 12 semester hours.) - b.
 A student must withdraw prior to the first day of classes in order to not have the semester count towards eligibility. - c.
 Dropping below 12 hours during the semester results in immediate ineligibility. - 2.
-Carry and pass a minimum total of 12 semester hours of course work (does not include zero credit or audited courses) in the fall and spring terms.
+Students will be ineligible to compete if they fail two classes within one semester (does not include zero credit or audited courses) in the fall and spring terms.
 Anytime a student-athlete drops below 12 semester hours, she becomes ineligible immediately. - a.
 Repeated courses that were previously passed do not count towards the required 12 hours per semester, unless they are repeatable for credit, e.g., special topics, internships, etc. - b.
-Graded courses taken at Salem College during Summer or January term(s) will be added to the hours and GPA of the preceding Spring or Fall term(s) respectively to determine eligibility. - 3.
+Graded courses taken at Salem College during Summer term(s) will be added to the hours and GPA of the preceding Spring term to determine eligibility. - 3.
 Minimum G.P.A. requirements based on fall and spring term performance include: - a.
 1.5 at the end of the first semester - b.
 1.8 at the end of the second semester - c.
 1.9 at the end of the third semester - d.
 2.0 at the end of the fourth and subsequent semesters - 4.
 Anytime a student is placed on academic probation by the College, she is immediately ineligible to compete in intercollegiate athletics (including travel with the team) - a.
-The student may be eligible to practice if approval is given by the coach. - b.
+The student may be eligible to practice if approval is given by the Director of Athletics.

+- b.
 The student is not eligible to play again until she is officially removed from probation. - 5.
 Transfer Credits - a.
 Credits transferred in from another institution will not influence the G.P.A. at Salem College. - b.
 A grade of "C" or better must be obtained in order to be accepted for transfer credit.